astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/designpractices/accessibility.md

 for a wider audience of people should be appealing.

-I'm not pretending to be some expert on accessibility and I hope to learn much more and also share and teach much more as I advance in my career.
+I'm not pretending to be some expert on accessibility and I hope to learn much more and share and teach much more as I advance in my career.
 I just hope I've convinced you to care (or even learn just a bit) about accessibility too.
 I hope not, but some day you or I may be affected by something, and I would hope that the software and hardware we use can support our needs.